ga4gh/vrs/docs/source/terms_and_model.rst

 * In VR-Spec, the ``B64UDigest`` is primirily used to store `sha512t24u truncated digest <truncated-digest>`_ values.
-* Implementations MUST replace nested identifiable objects with their corresponding digests when constructing :doc:`computed-identifier` for VR objects (including sequences identifier *sequence_id*).
+* Implementations MUST replace nested identifiable objects with their corresponding digests when constructing :ref:`computed-identifiers` for VR objects (including sequences identifier *sequence_id*).

 **Example**